 - The MathType formula editor is available from Design Science (price $97, academic price $57, at last check).
 MathType users construct mathematics and scientific equations in a WYSIWYG editing environment.
 These formulas are subsequently embedded in the Microsoft Word document.
 You need to install MathType to import these Word documents into DBT.

-- Scientific Notebook is a program that works as a word processor for mathematical notation.
-It generates LaTeX files (specialized text files) that DBT can import.
-To begin, you can create and output print or large print mathematics from Scientific Notebook.
-You can then save the file from Scientific Notebook and import your file into DBT.
+- Scientific Notebook - a program that works as a word processor for mathematical notation, which generates LaTeX files (specialized text files) that DBT can import.
 DBT translates the file to produce correct braille for both the text and mathematical notation.
-Duxbury Systems supports Scientific Notebook 5.5, which is still available as a download.
-The newer versions, Scientific Notebook 6.0 and above, are not compatible with DBT.
-If you obtained Scientific Notebook 6.0, please get version 5.5 from the MacKichan website.
-Scientific Notebook information is available at http://www.mackichan.com/index.html?products/snb.html.
-A simplified manual for Scientific Notebook can be obtained at http://www.sciword.co.uk/SNB.pdf.
+Duxbury Systems supports Scientific Notebook 5.5.
+Note, however, that MacKichan Software ceased business in 2021.
+See http://www.mackichan.com.
+A simple manual for Scientific Notebook may still be available at http://www.sciword.co.uk/SNB.pdf.

 - InftyReader is optical character recognition (OCR) software.
 It converts printed documents or PDF files, including mathematical notation and tables, into computer-recognizable text and symbols.
 It can output the results in various formats including LaTeX, which DBT can import.
 To use InftyReader requires a high-resolution scanner (400 or 600 dpi).
 InftyReader information is available at http://www.sciaccess.net/en/InftyReader/index.html.